DeWayne Lee Harris

 First Murder

-DeWayne Harris murders Denise Marie Harris, strangling her and binding her with shoelaces.
+DeWayne Harris murders Denise Marie Harris, strangling her and dumping her body in the Jungle.

 Confession

-While jailed for robbery, Harris confesses to the murders of three women, claiming it was his 'hobby'.
+While jailed for robbery, Harris confesses to the murders of three women to a detective.

 Charged with Murders